-By purchasing the correct music licences, businesses and organisers of social activities can play recorded music to their benefit while confident that they are legally compliant.
+By purchasing the correct music licences, businesses and organisers of social activities can play recorded music to their benefit whilst being confident that they are legally compliant.
 A PPL licence ensures that performers and record companies are being fairly paid for the use of their music.

 PPL is different from PRS for Music.